 PPC campaigns can play a crucial role in matching websites to visitors at a specific time - perhaps the launch of a new product - or for a specific audience in a certain location.

 Both strategies have the same endgame: drive up traffic to your website.
 Both are important parts to increasing online exposure, and it is not necessarily a case of choosing one or the other; the two approaches can be complementary and used in tandem.

 Results from SEO can take a long time to come to fruition, but when your website is ranked at the top of a SERP it can lead to sustained traffic – without having to pay for ads.
 In addition to this, your website can become an established ‘go-to’ for a particular search query if it consistently ranks well, and therefore make your page an ‘authority site’ within that niche.
 Finally, if you ever plan to sell your website, having a high volume of traffic from a strong SERP position can help increase its value.

 In contrast to SEO, PPC campaigns can be implemented with almost immediate results.
-They can be tailored to very specific audiences based on key demographics, and used only when certain keywords are searched for.
+You can tailor them to very specific audiences based on key demographics, and use only when certain keywords are searched for.
 This bespoke approach works well with short-term marketing goals like drawing attention to a product launch or a new campaign, and allows you to dominate a search category for a while.

 Not sure where to start?

 What does this mean for your business?